-Still, figure 1 shows that the majority of respondents to the 2019 EDHEC infra/G20 survey of infrastructure investors believe that fewer than 20 assets are sufficient to have a 'well-diversified' portfolio of unlisted infrastructure investments.
+Still, the figure above shows that the majority of respondents to the 2019 EDHECinfra/Global Infrastructure Hub survey of infrastructure investors believe that fewer than 20 assets are sufficient to have a "well-diversified" portfolio of unlisted infrastructure investments.
 This is believed to be the case by more than 60% of asset managers.

-Respondents' views are likely to be anchored in the reality of infrastructure investing: respondents tended to report a number of assets in line with the average number of investments made by unlisted infrastructure funds or asset owners that practice direct investment.
+Respondents' views are likely to be anchored in the reality of infrastructure investing.
+Respondents tended to report a number of assets in line with the average number of investments made by unlisted infrastructure funds or asset owners that practice direct investment.
 Larger portfolios cannot be easily achieved by a single fund or direct asset owner.